What is motivation?

 As a psychological phenomenon, motivation requires emotional fulfillment – satisfaction, that arises from a job well done.
 The best way to gain it is through a system of rewards which do not have to be material, but they must relate to students’ value system.
 To some, verbal praise, recognition, or valuable feedback would do.
 Others require that the praise be materialised – as a grade, diploma, or medal.
 The decision what the reward will be, i.e. whether it will provide the feeling of satisfaction, largely depends on how the student feels about it.
 For example, if one student spends ten days working on a project for a science fair, and the other only two, and if they receive equal marks, the teacher should consider whether the same marks trigger the same feeling of satisfaction.
 The students are very sensitive to fair play, and an inadequate mark, however good, can affect their motivation just because it is not embellished with, say, a star or a plus.

 Student motivation at International School

 As knowledgeable educators, who know how to recognise each student’s educational needs, our teachers use a variety of teaching devices to make lessons attention-grabbing.
 They use a library with a plethora of additional materials and media libraries with audio and video clips.
 Adapting the learning materials to diverse learning styles, our teachers strive to develop motivation in students, which spurs them towards achieving academic goals.
 What’s even more important is that they develop the understanding that only true knowledge is the path to success.
-This is why we work hard to foster a fair attitude to achievement among our students, and a moral code which holds there’s no place for unjust marks and where each effort is dully recognised.
+This is why we work hard to foster a fair attitude towards achievement amongst our students, and a moral code which does not allow for unjust marks and where effort is duly recognised.